-The Circular Economy is getting a lot of attention these days, but it’s nothing new to Clarios, the world’s leader in vehicular batteries and the closed-loop recycling behind it, O-I Glass, Inc. leading glass manufacturer and user of recycled glass.
-Join this Great Lakes Economic Forum virtual event, hosted by the Council of the Great Lakes Region.
+The Circular Economy is getting a lot of attention these days, but it’s nothing new to Clarios, the world’s leader in vehicular batteries and the closed-loop recycling behind it and O-I Glass, Inc. a world-leading glass container manufacturer and user of recycled glass.
+Both companies call the Great Lakes Region ‘home.’

-Purpose: Convene 30-80 thoughtful leaders and influencers to accelerate a shift to a circular economy in the Great Lakes Region, a region encompassing the Great Lakes and St. Lawrence River, including the U.S. states of Minnesota, Wisconsin, Illinois, Indiana, Ohio, Michigan, Pennsylvania, and New York and the Canadian provinces of Ontario and Quebec.
+Approximately 60 leaders and influencers joined the virtual briefing to accelerate a shift to a circular economy in the Great Lakes Region, a region encompassing the Great Lakes and St. Lawrence River, including the U.S. states of Minnesota, Wisconsin, Illinois, Indiana, Ohio, Michigan, Pennsylvania, and New York and the Canadian provinces of Ontario and Quebec.
+The group met in order to:

 - Share objectives, approaches, and ‘lessons learned’ from organizations who have long experience operating in a circular economy